kjplaye/cwatch/README.md

 ---

 Like watch, but colorizes changes according to the time since the last change.
-   * A replacement, an insert, or a delete count iss a change.
+   * A replacement, an insert, or a delete count as a change.
    * Use edit distance to find out which characters have changed.
    * Changes are represented by colors.